 1473 St. James Court

 Louisville, Kentucky 40208

-St. James Court is located in an area between S. 6th Street and S. 4th Street, just south of the square-shaped Central Park, which on the west side of S. 4th Street.
-Running west/east is West Hill Street which intersects S.6th and South 4th.
-A small section of S. 5th connects St. James Court to West Hill Street, becoming a southern entrance onto St. James Court.
-At this intersection of South 5th and St. James Court, one can see the Pink Palace sitting grandly just to the right.
+St. James Court is located in an area between South 6th and 4th Streets, just south of Central Park, which is on the west side of South 4th Street.
+Running west/east is West Hill Street, which intersects South 6th and South 4th.
+A small section of South 5th connects Saint James Court to West Hill Street, becoming a southern entrance onto Saint James Court.
+At the intersection of South 5th and Saint James Court, one can see the Pink Palace sitting grandly just to the right.

-The Pink Palace can be found on the southern end of the lovely St. James Court Street; a street which is home to many lovely Victorian mansions.
-Constructed originally for the first well-to-do owners of these homes, St. James Court St. has a long, beautiful rectangular park area, running down the middle of this street.
+The Pink Palace can be found on the southern end of the lovely St. James Court Street, a street which is home to many lovely Victorian mansions.
+Constructed originally for the well-to-do owners of these homes, Saint James Court Street. has a long, beautiful rectangular park area, running down the middle of this street.
 The end of this park strip is oval at each end of St. James Court.
 In the middle of this delightful greenery is a lovely fountain.
-Weddings and other events can be held in this area.
+Weddings and other events can be held here.

 - Old Louisville Central Park South – Walking Tour

 Our Haunted Paranormal Stories are Written by Julie Carr